-If an option is given to individuals that one monument or building that he or she wants to visit before death then I am sure majority, if not all, would take the name of the Taj Mahal at Agra and why not the mesmerizing Taj Mahal or the Taj as people called it in awe, was designated as a UNESCO ‘World Heritage Site way back in 1983 and recently it was declared winner of new seven wonders of the world initiative.
-From being leveled as a symbol of love by Mughal King Shahjahan towards his queen Mumtaz Mahal to various other stories that go with it, mostly showering praises to some others pointing to darker sides and the pain associated with it.
-There is such an aura associated with this white marble mausoleum called the Taj Mahal that it overwhelms the imagination of anyone coming to Agra.
+If an option is given to individuals that one monument or building that he or she wants to visit before death then I am sure majority, if not all, would take the name of the Taj Mahal at Agra and why not the mesmerizing Taj Mahal or the Taj as people called it in awe, was designated as a UNESCO ‘World Heritage Site way back in 1983 and recently it has been declared winner of new seven wonders of the world initiative.
+From being leveled as a symbol of love by Mughal King Shahjahan towards his queen Mumtaz Mahal to various other stories that go with it, mostly showering praises to some others pointing to darker sides and the pain associated with it there is such an aura associated with this white marble mausoleum called the Taj Mahal that it overwhelms the imagination of anyone coming to Agra.
 No journey to Agra is complete without visiting the Taj and maybe because of this we often neglect or do not talk much about other monuments in Agra which might not be as grand as the Taj Mahal but are very important and story of Agra can not complete without mentioning these beautiful monuments.

 One more equally beautiful monument in Agra is Sikandra, the mausoleum of Mughal emperor Akbar.
 It was built during the period 1605-1613.
 This sprawling complex is surrounded by a square shaped walled enclosure.
 The tomb building is a four-tiered pyramid, surmounted by a marble pavilion containing the false tomb.
-The real mausoleum as per the traditions maintained in this period is in the basement.
-The building is constructed mainly of red sandstone and white marbles which were used to highlight the stonework of that period.
+The real mausoleum as per the traditions of this period is in the basement.
+The building is constructed mainly of red sandstones and white marbles which were used to highlight the stonework of that period.
 This design was used subtly in the mausoleum of Itimad-ud-Daulah.
 The entrance of this monument is equally grand.
 As a deer park is situated nearby, one can find many deer, Nilgai (largest of Asian antelopes) even the famous black buck grazing around freely in the open space around the complex.
 This tomb is located in one of the suburbs of Agra on NH-2 connecting Mathura.

 In short, Agra has many pleasant surprises to offer to the travelers even though the majority of them go there to visit the Taj Mahal and rightly so as it is the identity of Agra, the most precious jewel in its crown.
 But this erstwhile capital of Mughal empire in India is full of wealth which may not be as precious as the Taj Mahal but nevertheless adds to the beauty of this wonderful city called Agra.
 Agra has much more to offer in addition to the Taj Mahal.